Surgery on discrete groups: The ST lemma

 \begin{proof} Assume that that nerve $H$ contains 6 edges.
 By Lemma \ref{L - minimal linking graph}, $H$ as a nerve coincides with $S$ or with $T$ with the given span decomposition.
 The second case is ruled out by the fact that the involution $s$ must permute the two copies of the path of length 3 in the span decomposition.
 (Compare Lemma \ref{L - order4}.) \end{proof}

-We are naturally lead to consider the case of collars with 12 edges.
-In that case, we assume furthermore that $H$ is connected.
+We are lead to conside collars with 12 edges.
+In this case, we assume furthermore that $H$ is connected.
 A priori, disconnected collars may appear, and the connected components, being collars themselves, must have at least 6 edges by Lemma \ref{L - minimal linking graph}.
-In particular both connected components must be of type $S$T. We will come back to this interesting situation later.
+In particular both connected components must be of type ST. We will come back to this interesting situation later.

-We need to explain now how the collars of type $\Theta$ and $\Theta'$ arise.
-Then collars of type $\Theta'$ can be ruled out using symmetry.
+We need to explain now how collars of type $\Theta$ and $\Theta'$ arise.
+Then the collars of type $\Theta'$ can be ruled out using symmetry.

 \begin{definition} We say that a collar is cubic if its nerve is isomorphic to the cube. \end{definition}

 The following proves our second claim, that collars of type $\Theta'$ do not appear.

 \begin{lemma} Assume that $H$ has 12 edges, and that the components of the nerve decomposition are connected.
 Then $C$ is either cubic or of type $\Theta$.
 In particular, $C$ is not of type $\Theta'$. \end{lemma}